-In etch, we introduced the paradigmE 300 mm reactive ion etch (RIE) for advanced dielectric etch applications.
+In plasma etch, we introduced the paradigmE 300 mm reactive ion etch (RIE) for advanced silicon etch applications.
 During the year, we worked to extend the features and capabilities of our etch offering and expand the system's etch applications portfolio to include a new set of processes.
-The tool is now established at leading foundry and logic customers and is in volume production at major DRAM and NAND flash fabs.
-Our Alpine etch system continued to penetrate the packaging market, where the capabilities of the system showed excellent on-wafer performance to meet the stringent requirements of this growing segment.
+The tool is now established at foundry and logic customers and is in volume production at major DRAM and NAND flash fabs.
+In addition, the paradigmE is enabling development and manufacturing of next generation CMOS Imaging Sensor manufacturing.

 We continued to extend the capability of our latest-generation RTP tools for 3X and 2X nm technology requirements and improved our tool reliability and productivity to help reduce our customers' cost of ownership.
-For Helios XP, we successfully engineered capabilities for more precise temperature measurement, low temperature processing as well as pattern independent processing.
-These improvements enable the formation of silicides and ultra-shallow junction (USJ) for the most advanced devices.
-In 2010, the Helios XP was placed at advanced research and development facilities of our memory and foundry customers.
+For Helios XP, we successfully engineered capabilities for more precise temperature measurement, as well as for low temperature processing.
+We have also developed and introduced the Differential Energy Control (DEC) capability to specifically address the pattern loading effect for pattern independent processing, an increasing problem below 40 nm logic processing.
+These innovative engineering improvements enable the formation of silicides and ultra-shallow junction (USJ) for the most advanced devices.
+In 2011, the Helios XP completed qualification for 20 nm node at advanced research and development facilities of our memory and foundry customers.

-In 2010, we continued to work closely with a leading device manufacturer in Asia to demonstrate Millios' process and manufacturing advantages.
-Based on the system's proven high throughput, stability and reliability, this customer is now qualifying the Millios for its volume production facilities.
+In 2011, we continued to work closely with a leading device manufacturer to demonstrate Millios' process and manufacturing advantages.
+Based on the system's proven high throughput, stability and reliability, this customer has qualified the Millios for its volume production facilities.
 In addition, a major foundry is now using the Millios system for its 20 nm logic process development.
-We are working with several other key customers to enable advanced process solutions, such as high-k metal gate (HKMG) transistors and precise NiSi formation, while we continue to grow our market share in the emerging MSA market.
+We are working with several other key customers to enable advanced process solutions, such as high-k metal gate (HKMG) transistors and precise NiSi formation.

-Our Suprema strip system incorporates our ICP photoresist process module and an innovative, highproductivity platform that we expect will set new standards for cost of ownership in the industry.
-In response to the industry's continued demand for higher productivity, we continued to improve the throughput of our Suprema during the year.
+Our SUPREMA strip system incorporates our ICP photoresist process module and an innovative vacuumbased, high-productivity platform that we expect will set new standards for technology and cost of ownership in the industry.
+Our Faraday-Shielded ICP source technology coupled with the advanced vacuum-based platform is becoming a requirement for processing of sub 30 nm devices.
+In response to the industry's continued demand for higher productivity, we continued to improve the throughput of our SUPREMA during the year.

-In 2011, we intend to continue to make investments in strategic development and engineering programs to meet our customers' technical and production requirements.
+In 2012, we intend to continue to make investments in strategic development and engineering programs to meet our customers' technical and production requirements.
 Over the next year, we intend to focus our research, development and engineering efforts on improving existing system capabilities, developing new advanced strip, RTP and etch processes for smaller feature sizes, as well as continued development and commercialization of new products in etch and millisecond anneal.

-We maintain applications development and engineering laboratories in Fremont, California; Vancouver, Canada and Dornstadt, Germany to address new tool and process development activities and customer specific requirements.
-Our research, development and engineering expenses were \$27.8 million in 2010, \$25.3 million in 2009 and \$37.3 million in 2008, representing as a percentage of net sales 20.1 percent, 59.3 percent and 28.0 percent, respectively.
+We maintain applications development and engineering laboratories in California, Canada, and Germany to address new tool and process development activities and customer specific requirements.
+Our research, development and engineering expenses were \$26.2 million in 2011, \$27.8 million in 2010 and \$25.3 million in 2009, representing as a percentage of net sales 14 percent, 20 percent and 59 percent, respectively.